Thursday, 17 April 2014

-Dover.uk.com and Doverforum.com are merged and enjoying good times.This is your entirely local Dover website so please feel free to join in with the discussion and chatter.
+Dover.uk.com and Doverforum.com have merged to produce an entirely local and comprehensive Dover website.
+Please feel free to join in with the discussion and chatter.
 See the link to dover.uk.com on the menu left for the latest frontpage topical news stories, and/or click on Forums Direct on the menu left to join in with the latest chat.
-Nautical contributions welcome on this page - all pictures remain own photographers copyright.
+Nautical contributions are welcome on this page - all pictures remain own photographers copyright.
 Email:firstname.lastname@example.org to send Sea News pix or info..or click ADD YOUR COMMENT to post.
 Paul Boland.

 Your Comments (Newest First):